The Crestview Neighborhood Association recently featured Peak Performers in their monthly newsletter. The text from the article can be found below.

 They Know What They Need

 HR managers usually don’t need to figure out how to accommodate an individual—the employee has often encountered this situation before and has an idea of a possible solution.
 After all, they’ve been living with their condition!
 They understand their physical conditions and limitations better than anyone else, and they are more likely to seek out jobs where they feel they can be successful.
-A person who is deaf is less likely to seek out a position that requires a heavy use of phones and other verbal interactions with customers.
-A person with multiple sclerosis is probably not targeting construction jobs in their job search.
+A person who is deaf is less likely to seek out a position that requires a heavy use of phones.
+A person with multiple sclerosis is probably not targeting construction jobs.
 As an employer, the best thing you can do is be available to have a conversation and seriously consider the accommodations they suggest.
 Additionally, consider that at this time they may not be needing an accommodation, but they may need to explore accommodations later if their condition worsens.

 What About Current Employees?